kmkr/splendid-nudibranch/content.md

 Loc		Cod Hole, Great Barrier Reef, Australia
 Tags	2013 cod
 Latin	Epinephelus tukula
 Desc	A large, friendly and curious fellow.
 The potato cods are rare but territorial, thus quite easy to find once the first person locates them.
-They really seem to just hang around to get cleaned by wrasses or to check out visiting divers.
+They seem to chill out at the same place, getting cleaned by wrasses or to check out visiting divers.
 One of the potato cods on the barrier reef were so large it was nicknamed VW Beetle.